Serving all of Canada. Book a consultation with us.

 Most Common Types of Disability Claims in Canada

-Common Types of Disability
+Common Types Of Disability

-The ESDC reports that the 10 most common types of disabilities are related to the following conditions.
+Employment and Social Development Canada (ESDC) reports that the 10 most common types of disabilities are related to the following conditions.

 • pain (9.7 percent).